Qasr al Yahud Baptismal Site of Jesus

 5. The Baptism of Jesus.

-The message and baptism of Jesus was that of repentance from sin and acceptance of Himself as the Messiah.
+The message and baptism of Jesus dealt with repentance from sin and acceptance of Himself as the Messiah.

 Matthew 4:17: From that time Jesus began to preach, saying, “Repent, for the kingdom of heaven is at hand.”